MithunSrinivas28/Level-1-CL-CY-Report/README.md

 I learnt how mysql works and got a handle of the mysql workbench interface.
 I used thunderclient to connect from the vs code to the mysql workbench
-I did some basic operations like create and read operations I connected the pakaage with mysql db using createpool technique
+I did some basic operations like create and read operations

 # SSH

 **SSH (Secure Shell)** is a network protocol that securely connects to remote systems.
 It encrypts data, ensuring that sensitive information like passwords stays protected during transmission.